Chapter IV

 First Why: Why Individuals Cannot Evaluate at Scale

 Trust requires observation.
-If no one has ever observed a party perform, no one can trust that party to perform well, one can only hope.
+If no one has ever observed a party perform, no one can trust that party to perform well; one can only hope.
 One might be tempted to argue that everyday life involves trusting many people one has not directly observed (e.g., taxi drivers, baristas) because they are credentialed in some way.
 But credentials, ratings, and recommendations do not create trust; they transfer it.
+Even someone's location implies membership in a community, that they have successfully avoided being arrested or otherwise removed from that part of society.
+Geography is its own kind of credential, transferring trust from your community to you.
 At the origin of every trust chain, someone watched.

 The problem is that building strong-tie relationships requires attention, and attention is finite.
-Dunbar's research establishes the constraint as universal across humans: approximately 150 stable relationships... a limit traced to neocortex size itself.
+Dunbar's research establishes the constraint as universal across humans: approximately 150 stable relationships... a limit traced to neocortex size itself (Dunbar 1993).

 Meanwhile, NSAI requires trust assessments for millions of sources.
-If competitive systems require data at thirty-trillion-token scale from millions of sources, and individuals can maintain at most 150 strong ties, the gap spans 4+ orders of magnitude.
+If competitive AI systems require data at thirty-trillion-token scale from millions of sources (see Chapter 2), and individuals can maintain at most 150 strong ties, the gap spans 4+ orders of magnitude.
 That gap will not close through individual effort, and delegation is therefore necessary.
+The question is whether delegated trust can preserve what makes strong ties work: the observation, sustained interaction, emotional investment, and mutual obligation that makes accountability possible.

 Second Why: Delegation Centralizes or Fails to Scale